Math assessments for the classroom

 Include standards within a cluster or domain that complement each other to test concepts.

-Math standards work together.
-Look for standards within a cluster or domain that complement each other.
-Assess the concept not just individual standards.
-For example, in elementary grades place value can be evaluated using items for identifying place value, rounding numbers, and addition with regrouping.
-The students then can show their understanding of place value in different but connected ways.
+For example, in elementary grades place value can be evaluated using items identifying place value, rounding numbers, and addition with regrouping.
+Students show their understanding of place value in different but connected ways.

-Select test questions that have grade level math vocabulary.
-It will be important to decide what modifications or support will be available for students that may not understand the question due to reading skills, not math proficiency.
+Using grade-appropriate math vocabulary, along with mixed item types will provide an improved understanding of student learning needs.
+It will be essential to decide what modifications or support will be available for students that may not understand the question due to reading skills, not math proficiency.

 Vary digits, length, and the types of numbers used in the questions.
 For example, if testing fractions, select items with a variety of denominators.

 Assessments that are too hard or too easy will not provide instructional or feedback value.

 Be careful not to over-test a concept or standard